EBIvariation/metadata-ws/README.md

 #### What you need are the following:
 * Sample app setup in - https://console.developers.google.com/
+* Client ID
+* Client Secret
+* Scopes –  the scopes define what access you will receive.  you can have more then one just put a space between them.

+eg : used for testing ,
-* Client ID - 548139723323-g70r2bllnlkcgcq85vo5kjshkegitomk.apps.googleusercontent.com
+* Client Id     - 548139723323-g70r2bllnlkcgcq85vo5kjshkegitomk.apps.googleusercontent.com
 * Client Secret - zBTsE__1l35F6qupvxvENfvV
-* Scopes –  the scopes define what access you will receive.  you can have more then one just put a space between them.
+* Scopes        - openid

 #### Requesting Authorization
-   Now replace the values needed in the following link and put it in a web browser
+   Now replace the values needed in the following link and put it in a web browser.

 ``` https://accounts.google.com/o/oauth2/auth?client_id=[Application Client Id]&redirect_uri=urn:ietf:wg:oauth:2.0:oob&scope=[Scopes]&response_type=code ```